-You are welcome and encouraged to contact any of the FLAP Programming Decisions Committee (PDC) members for your state with your questions using the contact information contained in the website.
+You are welcome to contact any of the FLAP Programming Decisions Committee (PDC) members for your state with your questions using the contact information contained in the website.
 Additionally, questions about project eligibility or the EFLHD application process can be directed to Lewis Grimm or Richelle Ellis, FHWA/EFLHD (contact information shown below).
-Also, please find on the FLAP website for each state an EFLHD FAQ document, Scoring Criteria, State Goals for the program and EFLHD FLAP Tip Sheet with suggested factors to be considered for submitting a good application.
+Also please find on the website an EFLHD FAQ document, Scoring Criteria, State Goals for the program and EFLHD FLAP Tip Sheet with suggested factors to be considered for submitting a good application.
 We also invite you to view a brief presentation titled "EFL FLAP Informational Presentation" located on the FLAP website that may be helpful.

 Thank you for your interest in the FLAP program.
-We look forward to working with you in developing a multiyear program of projects for the period of FY2019-FY2020.
+We look forward to working with you in developing a multiyear program of projects for the period of FY2020-FY2022.

 Lewis G. Grimm, P.E.
 Planning Team Leader